Pistachio Ice Cream

 - Remove the plastic wrap from the custard and squeeze any excess batter from the plastic back into the container.
 Give the custard a final whisk before processing it in an ice cream maker according to the manufacturer’s instructions.
 Rough chop the pistachios and add them to the ice cream 5 minutes before the churning cycle has finished.
 Scoop the ice cream into insulated ice cream tubs or other airtight containers with lids and store in the freezer until ready to scoop and serve.
 You can also eat the ice cream immediately if you like soft serve consistency.

-- If you don’t own a thermometer, cook the custard until it coats the back of a spoon, and your finger leaves a track when you trace a line through it.
+- If you don’t own a thermometer, cook the custard until it coats the back of a spoon and your finger leaves a track when you trace a line through it.

-- I use both the Tovolo Glide-A-Scoop Insulated Ice Cream Tubs and the Tovolo Tight-Fitting Stack Friendly Ice Cream Tubs.
+- I use the Tovolo Glide-A-Scoop Insulated Ice Cream Tubs and the Tovolo Tight-Fitting Stack Friendly Ice Cream Tubs.